FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Baselines and Methods

+Other metric learning techniques have proposed using distance to detect out of distribution examples~\citep{Lee2018simple,Masana2018metric}.
+MDT primarily differs from these works in that it can be used with a standard classification network and can be performed in a single forward pass with negligible extra compute.

-\textbf{{Exemplar Tuning (\bet)}}~ We present a new method that leverages the inductive biases of instance-based methods and parametric deep learning.
+\textbf{{Exemplar Tuning (\bet)}}~ We present a new baseline that leverages the inductive biases of instance-based methods and parametric deep learning.
 The traditional classification layer is effective when given a large number of examples but performs poorly when only a few examples are present.
 On the other hand, NCM and other few-shot methods are accurate in the low data regime but do not significantly improve when more data is added. \ET~(\et) synthesizes these methods in order to initialize class representations accurately when learning new classes and to have the capacity to improve when presented with more data.
-We formulate each class representation (classifier), $C_i$, and class probability as the following:\\ \\ where $f(x;\theta)$ is a parametrized neural network, $\mathbf{r}_i$ is a learnable vector, $n$ is the number of class examples, and $D_i$ are all examples in class $i$.
-Note that $C_i$ is comparable in form to the $i$-th column vector in a linear classification layer.
+We formulate each class representation (classifier), $C_i$, and class probability as the following:\\ \\ where $f(x;\theta)$ is a parametrized neural network, $\mathbf{r}_i$ is a learnable residual, $n$ is the number of class examples, and $D_i$ are all examples in class $i$. $C_i$ is analogous to the $i$-th column vector in a linear classification layer.

-In this formulation, the class centroid (the first term of $C_i$ in Eq~\ref{prototune}) provides an accurate initialization from which the residual term $\mathbf{r}_i$ can continue to learn.
+The class centroid (the first term of $C_i$ in Eq~\ref{prototune}) provides an accurate initialization from which the residual term $\mathbf{r}_i$ can continue to learn.
 Thus \et~is accurate for classes with few examples (where deep parametric models are inaccurate) and continues to improve for classes with more examples (where few-shot methods are lacking).
-In our experiments, we update the centroid after each sample with little additional compute and batch train the residual vector with cross-entropy loss according to the same schedule as fine-tuning (see Appendix~\ref{sec:impl} for implementation details).
+In our experiments, the centroid is updated after each sample for minimal compute and batch train the residual vector with cross-entropy loss according to the same schedule as fine-tuning (see Appendix~\ref{sec:impl} for details).